mpalash/aliakbarmehta/README.md

 USE FOR LOOP FOR YEARS INSTEAD OF COMPLICATED JS

 To migrate:
-Months in pubdate for all content
+Months and days in pubdate for all content
+Fix JS for date sort
+Scrolling body should scroll the timeline

 [![](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/netlify/netlifycms)